 Dr. Zwanziger met her husband, Brian Zwanziger, OD, at their undergraduate university, Oklahoma State University.
 They continued their education at Northeastern State University Oklahoma College of Optometry.
 Dr. Brian Zwanziger owns a practice about an hour away, but the husband-and-wife team spends Fridays in the Cushing office together.

-After her father’s passing, Dr. Zwanziger and her husband decided to build a brand new facility as she found herself outgrowing the old one.
+After her father’s passing, Dr. Zwanziger and her husband decided to build a brand new facility as she found herself outgrowing the old one, which was 2,000 square feet.
 “In our previous office, I worked out of one exam room,” she says.
 “I did all the pretesting—visual fields, fundus photos, YAG capsulotomies, OCT and more—all out of this one room.”
 She had discussed the idea with her father before he passed away, and the couple decided to build the new location right next door as a way of reinforcing the continuity of the practice her father started more than 30 years earlier.

-In the expanded new office, Dr. Zwanziger has been able to double her patient base, and her staff is able to do special testing in the designated spaces.
+In the expanded new office of 4,000 square feet, Dr. Zwanziger has been able to double her patient base, and her staff is able to do special testing in the designated spaces.

 The office contains three active exam lanes, a room for the YAG laser and an exam room for cataract evaluations from surgeons in surrounding cities.
 Another addition that has proven to be a major help during the age of COVID-19 was a built-in upstairs space for the couple’s three daughters.
 “We felt it was a good investment, and it allows our children to be close and feel comfortable in the office,” she says.
 “It has become especially useful during the many weeks of virtual learning.
 I don’t know how we would have done it otherwise.”